Life span: Born: March 29, 1790, in Virginia.

 Education: Tyler was born into a wealthy Virginia family, grew up in a mansion, and attended Virginia's prestigious College of William and Mary.

 Early career: As a young man Tyler practiced law in Virginia and became active in state politics.
 He also served in the U.S. House of Representatives for three terms before becoming governor of Virginia.
-He returned to Washington, representing Virginia as a U.S. Senator from 1827 to 1836.
+He then returned to Washington, representing Virginia as a U.S. Senator from 1827 to 1836.

 Nickname: Tyler was mocked as "His Accidency," as he was considered, by his opponents, an accidental president.